 Recently the SCA announced it will be hosting several coffee competitions in Dubai in 2018.
-This decision offended a large part of the specialty coffee community, given the human rights issues in the country and the official stance against LGBT rights.
-Immediately after the announcement to host the 2018 competitions in Dubai, many people took to social media to air their grievances and shortly after, the SCA made an announcement to keep the competitions in Dubai but offered competitors the ability to defer their opportunity until the following year, based on a number of listed reasons.
+This decision offended a large part of the specialty coffee community, given the human rights issues in the country and the official stance against LGBT rights and freedom of expression.
+Immediately after the announcement to host the 2018 competitions in Dubai, many people took to social media to air their grievances and shortly after, the SCA made an announcement to keep the competitions in Dubai (archived link) but offered competitors the ability to defer their opportunity until the following year, based on a number of listed reasons.
 However, the individual would need to explicitly state their reason for deferring and for an LGBT individual, this would mean ‘outing’ themselves to the SCA board.

 And finally, there was a journalist attending the World Barista Championships in Seoul, who took the opportunity to talk to attendees at that event and hear what they thought of the whole situation.
 She found that the strongest reaction seemed to be coming from the Americans.
 This could be caused by a number of reasons, such as a lack of understanding of just how exclusive large parts of the world can still be when it comes to accepting the LGBT community.
 Part of it could also be that the US is enjoying a time when the community has a strong voice and a lot of support and acceptance and this seems like a step in the wrong direction.
 And I think part of it is also the state of politics in the US right now—it’s very contentious and adversarial and that sentiment spills over, into a lot of other discourse.